miurahr/tmpotter/DEVELOP.md

 `gradle check`.

 Coding style
 --------------

-TMPotter has a coding style rule that is modifiied version of Google Java coding rule.
+TMPotter has a coding style rule that is modified version of Google Java coding rule.

 see.